Park City, Montana

 Park City is a census-designated place (CDP) in Stillwater County, Montana, United States.
-The population was 870 at the 2000 census.
+The population was 1,023 at the 2020 census.

 Located 20 miles from the state's largest city, Billings, Park City has a small town atmosphere.
-The largest building in the city is Park City Schools, a K-12 education system.
-The school's mascot is the panther and school colors are red and black.
 It is not incorporated, therefore does not have a mayor or any other "city" legislative positions.
-Most of the historical buildings are made of sandstone, due to the large sandstone cliffs to the north of the town.

-The town has a library, school, fire department, two gas stations/convenience stores, three churches of different denominations as well as two bars.
 The town serves as a bedroom community for the neighboring cities of Laurel and Billings.
 Most inhabitants are employed in either of those two towns.
 It is mainly a farming community, growing mostly sugar beets and corn.

+The town has a library, school, fire department, two gas stations/convenience stores, three churches of different denominations as well as two bars.
+Most of the historical buildings are made of sandstone, due to the large sandstone cliffs to the north of the town.

 A post office was opened under the name Young’s Point in 1878.
 In 1882 a group of settler's arrived and named the area Park City.